 - 1/4 teaspoon cayenne pepper

-- 1 (15-ounce) can fire-roasted diced tomatoes, well drained
+- 1 can fire-roasted diced tomatoes — (15 ounces) well drained

 - 1 cup plain Greek yogurt

-- 3/4 cup freshly grated cheddar cheese, divided
+- 1/2 cup freshly grated sharp cheddar cheese — divided

-- 3/4 cup freshly grated mozzarella cheese, divided
+- 1/2 cup freshly grated mozzarella cheese — divided

-- Preheat oven to 350 degrees F. Coat a large casserole dish (9×13-inch or similar) with cooking spray and set aside.
+Preheat the oven to 350 degrees F. Coat a large casserole dish (9x13 inch or similar) with nonstick spray and set aside.

-- In a large, deep sauté pan or pot, heat the olive oil over medium high.
-Add the onion and bell pepper, then sauté until slightly softened, about 5 minutes.
-Add the chicken, chili powder, cumin, salt, black pepper and cayenne pepper.
-Continue to sauté until the chicken is cooked through and no longer pink, about 4 minutes.
-Add the garlic, drained tomatoes and cook 1 additional minute.
-Remove from heat.
-Stir in the black beans, reserved quinoa, Greek yogurt, 1/2 cup cheddar cheese, and 1/2 cup mozzarella cheese.
+In a Dutch oven or similar large, deep sauté pot, heat the olive oil over medium high.
+Add the onion, green bell pepper, and red bell pepper.
+Sauté until slightly softened, about 5 minutes.
+Add the chicken, chili powder, cumin, salt, black pepper, and cayenne pepper.
+Continue to sauté until the chicken is cooked through and no longer pink, about 4 to 5 minutes.
+Add the garlic and drained tomatoes and cook 1 additional minute.
+Remove from the heat.
+Stir in the black beans, reserved quinoa, Greek yogurt, 1/4 cup cheddar cheese, and 1/4 cup mozzarella cheese.
 Taste and adjust seasoning as desired.

-- Transfer the mixture to the prepared baking dish and spread evenly in the pan.
-Top with remaining mozzarella and cheddar, then bake, uncovered until hot and the cheese is melted and the casserole is hot, about 15 minutes.
-Turn oven to broil, then continue cooking until the cheese is lightly browned, about 3-4 additional minutes, watching carefully so that the cheese does not burn.
-Let rest 5 minutes, garnish with chopped cilantro, and serve.
+Transfer the mixture to the prepared baking dish and spread evenly in the pan.
+Top with remaining cheddar and mozzarella.
+Bake, uncovered, until the cheese is melted and the casserole is hot, about 15 minutes.
+Turn the oven to broil, then continue cooking until the cheese is lightly browned, about 3 to 4 additional minutes, watching carefully so that the cheese does not burn.
+Let rest 5 minutes, sprinkle with chopped cilantro, and serve.